sreenivas98/CS_Documentation/README.md

 Omitting the arguments will take you to the home folder.
 Here are some navigation shortcuts:

-1. cd ~[username]:  goes to another user’s home directory.
+1. cd ~[username] - goes to another user’s home directory.
 2. cd .. - switches to the previous directory.
 3. cd- – switches to the previous directory and prints the path of current working directory after switching.